jstarczewski/MathView/README.md

 # Contributing
 Feel free to contribute and report issues.
-Feedback appreciated
+Feedback appreciated!